Chapter 2 The Data We Use

 ## ultic haploxerolls 0 1 0 0 0

-As expected gopheridge
+As expected with gopheridge

 Since pedons

-contains site and horizon level data, when cross-tabulating we need to be sure pair a column from the site data with other site-level columns, and the same for horizon-level.
+contains site and horizon level data, when cross tabulating we need to be sure pair a column from the site data with other site-level columns, and the same for horizon-level.
 This is because all arguments to table()

 must have the same length.